cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 [^2]: You should feel lucky just for being capable of producing a cited paper.

-[^3]: I still don't understand what's the point of Ph.D. courses.
+[^3]: I still don't understand what's the point of PhD courses.
 Are all courses passed at undergrad school a sufficient proof that you can complete assignments and pass tests?